TauGuide/tau-guide-documents/docs/index.md

 ---

 Welcome to [tau.guide/documents](tau.guide/documents), the unofficial community driven set of resources to help you learn more about
-Tauchain and Agoras.
+Tauchain and Agoras.<br>

 ## Get Started

 There are three main ways to get started with Tauchain:

-1. [Tutorials](/docs/Tutorials/index.md): Step-by-step instructions on how to use Tau client and start a project.
+1. [Tutorials](/docs/Tutorials/index.md): Step-by-step instructions on how to use Tau client and start a project. <br>
 2. [Quick start](/docs/quick-start.md): What is Tau?
-User friendly materials to quickly get you up to speed.
+User friendly materials to quickly get you up to speed.  <br>
-3. [Buy Agoras](/docs/Tutorials/step-by-step-guide-how-to-buy-agoras.md): Discover the best places to get Agoras
+3. [Buy Agoras](/docs/Tutorials/step-by-step-guide-how-to-buy-agoras.md): Discover the best places to get Agoras. <br>

 ## Go further

-1. [Use](/docs/Tutorials/what-is-tauchain-tau.md#businessuse-cases): Learn about the many use cases and advantages of Tau.
+1. [Use](/docs/Tutorials/what-is-tauchain-tau.md#businessuse-cases): Learn about the many use cases and advantages of Tau.<br>

 2. Explore how Tauchain works behind the scenes: